CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A distributed version control system for developers
+Git is a distributed version control system for developers whereas Github is a software development internet hosting provider for Git.

 ## Question 15